Warbo/chriswarbo-net/unfinished/env_vars.md

  - It could be treated as an error.
 In this case global variables would be *immutable constants*.
-Such errors could be *static* (spotted by a tool like a compiler, before the program is ever run) or *dynamic* (triggered during program execution, if it ever attempts to bind an existing variable.
+Such errors could be *static* (spotted by a tool like a compiler, before the program is ever run) or *dynamic* (triggered during program execution, if it ever attempts to bind an existing variable).
  - Subsequent bindings could replace any existing ones.
 This is a form of *mutation*, and imposes a notion of ordering/time on a program's meaning.
    Hence a result in one part of a program might depend on which order the other